 Apart from the annual 5-day event in London, FrightFest has an ever-growing strand at the Glasgow Film Festival, hosts a nationwide Halloween horrorthon and showcases special screenings throughout the year.

-It has teamed up with Icon Films Distribution to release FrightFest curated films under the banner “FrightFest Presents”.
+It has teamed up with Signature Entertainment to release FrightFest curated films under the banner “FrightFest Presents”.

 To view and download FrightFest images, click on the links below.